Fundament-Software/scopes/doc/cpp_users.rst

 --------

-C++ supports runtime closures through the ``std::function`` type, which allows the implicit binding of values to a function, so that when the function is called, the bound values become available to the function without having to pass them as arguments.
+C++ supports runtime closures through the ``std::function`` type, which allows to implicitly bind values to a function, so that when the function is called, the bound values become available to the function without having to pass them as arguments.
 In functional programming, this process can be used to implement currying.

 ..  code-block:: c++